-Section Reference Page Ref How to complete your tax return Details on how to complete your tax return and general tips Section 1 Personal Details This section of the guide will help you to complete the personal information section.
+Section Reference Page Ref How to complete your tax return Details on how to complete your tax return and general tips 3 & 4 Section 1 Personal Details This section of the guide will help you to complete the personal information section.
 All taxpayers must complete this section of the tax return.
-4 & 5 Section 2 Falkland Islands Employment Income and Benefits in Kind This section of the guide will help you if you were an employee, office holder, director, agency worker or received payments from a former employer (excluding pensions).
-6&7 Section 3 Self-Employment in the Falkland Islands This section of the guide will help you if you were self employed (excluding a partnership or property income).
-8 Section 4 Pension from the Falkland Islands This section of the guide will help you if you received a pension from a pension scheme in the Falkland Islands.
-8 Partnerships in the Falkland Islands Section 5 This section of the guide will help you if you were in a partnership (excluding income from property).
-9 Section 6 Falkland Islands Land and Property This section of the guide will help you if you received any income from land or property in the Falkland Islands.
-9 Section 7 Additional Income/Information This section of the guide will help you if you have any other income not declared elsewhere on your tax return, for example any COVID-19 financial assistance received, voluntary tax paid or Falklands investment income.
-10 Section 8 Claims for Relief This section of the guide will help you if you have any other claims for relief not included elsewhere on your return.
-11
+5 Section 2 Falkland Islands Employment Income and Benefits in Kind This section of the guide will help you if you were an employee, office holder, director, agency worker or received payments from a former employer (excluding pensions).
+6 - 9 Section 3 Pension from the Falkland Islands This section of the guide will help you if you received a pension from a pension scheme in the Falkland Islands or if you are splitting a pension with your spouse.
+10 Section 4 Self-Employment in the Falkland Islands This section of the guide will help you if you were self employed (excluding a partnership or property income).
+11 Section 5 Partnerships in the Falkland Islands This section of the guide will help you if you were in a partnership (excluding income from property).
+12 Section 6 Falkland Islands Land and Property This section of the guide will help you if you received any income from land or property in the Falkland Islands.
+13 Section 7 Additional Income/Information This section of the guide will help you if you have any other income not declared elsewhere on your tax return, voluntary tax paid or Falklands investment income.
+14 Section 8 Claims for Relief This section of the guide will help you if you have any other claims for relief not included elsewhere on your return.
+15